-The Other Israel Film Festival was founded to be a vehicle for cultural change and social insights into the nature of Israel as a democracy and the complex condition of the lives of its minorities that are living in the Jewish Sate.
-Israel's largest minority within its midst is the 1.7 million Arabs.
-In its 60 years of existence Israel has fostered another group of people who have put down roots in Israel and have born their Hebrew speaking children in its boundaries – Israel’s 300,000 foreign workers.
+The Other Israel Film Festival was founded to be a vehicle for cultural change and social insight into the nature of Israel as a democracy and into the complex condition of the lives of minorities living in the Jewish State.
+The largest minority group within Israel’s midst is its 1.7 million Arabs.
+In its 70 years of existence, Israel has fostered another group of people who have put down roots in Israel and have born their Hebrew-speaking children within its boundaries – Israel’s 300,000 foreign workers.
 It is not about the conflict – it is not about taking sides – this festival is about people.

-Mrs. Zabar has been an active supporter of Israeli documentary filmmaking over the last decade and has recently founded the Other Israel Film Festival.
-As part of her support for Israeli cultural, social and political causes, Mrs. Zabar serves as board member of The JCC in Manhattan, New Israel Fund, and the American Friends of Meretz.
+Mrs. Zabar has been an active supporter of Israeli documentary filmmaking over the last decade and is the founder of the Other Israel Film Festival.
+As part of her support for Israeli cultural, social, and political causes, Mrs. Zabar serves as a board member of JCC Manhattan, New Israel Fund, and the American Friends of Meretz.

 Isaac Zablocki – Executive Director

 Isaac Zablocki is the Director of Film Programs at JCC Manhattan and the Director and Co-Founder of ReelAbilities: NY Disabilities Film Festival – the largest cultural festival of its kind in the world.
 The festival runs in 25 locations throughout the New York Metro area and in thirteen major cites throughout the country.
 Isaac is the founder and director of the Israel Film Center, which includes North America’s largest streaming site for Israeli films: IsraelFilmCenterSTREAM.org.
 He writes for many national publications and lectures on film at esteemed institutions around the world.